 Laurin Blumenthal Kleiman, Co-Chair, Committee on Retention and Promotion of Women, Sidley Austin LLP

-“Thank you for speaking to the 100 in-house legal professionals who attended the AkzoNobel global legal conference in the Netherlands in October 2011.
+“Thank you for speaking to the 100 in-house legal professionals who attended the AkzoNobel global legal conference in the Netherlands.
 Our department is quite diverse with representatives from Europe, North America, Asia, South America, the Middle East and Africa.
 Your message on unconscious bias and working across multi-generations resonated with all, as evidenced by the extensive questions you received from lawyers in all of these regions.
 You helped us put some serious issues on the table and your insights will make us a stronger, more effective function.”

 Sven Dumoulin, Executive Committee, General Counsel, Advocaat at AkzoNobel N.V.